jacksund/simmate/docs/full_guides/workflows/s3_workflows.md

 `simmate.calculators.vasp.workflows.relaxation.matproj`.

-# Custom error handling
+### Custom error handling

-See the documentation located at `simmate.workflow_engine.error_handler` for more information.

-# Continuation of workflows

-This is an experimental feature and for advanced users only.
-(TODO)

-# Alternatives
+TODO -- Contact our team if you would like us to prioritize this guide

+## Alternatives to the S3Workflow

 For experts, this class can be viewed as a combination of prefect's ShellTask, a custodian Job, and Custodian monitoring.
 When subclassing this, we can absorb